 Driveway depressions shall be formed in the curb according to OPSD 351.010.
-The maximum width shall be 6.0 m.
+Maximum driveway width permitted is defined in applicable zoning by law.
 If a driveway location cannot be determined at the time of pouring, a full section of curb and gutter shall be poured continuously.
 When the driveway location is determined, a driveway depression can be cut with a curb cutting machine providing the section to be cut is free from cracks and other defects.
 The Municipality reserves the right to request semi-mountable curb and gutter where they deem it appropriate.
 All curb and gutter is to be protected from damage by heavy equipment and vehicles.
 Two stage curb is not permitted.